inesita-rb/inesita-rb.github.io/source/includes/_injections.md

 # Injections

-Injections are simple other class that are included in our component tree.
+Injections are simply other classes that are included in our component tree.
-In our example we have `Store` and `Router` injection.
+In our example we have `Store` and `Router` injections.

-Take a look at our `Store`
+Take a look at our `Store`.

 ```ruby
 class Store